International partnerships in education & research

 Young European Research Universities (YERUN)

-As one of the best young universities in the world, UM is also one of the founders of the Young European Research Universities Network (YERUN), which facilitates cooperation in scientific research, academic education and service to society.
+As one of the best young universities in the world, UM is also one of the founders of the Young European Research Universities Network (YERUN), which facilitates cooperation in research, education and service to society.
 Its members share a number of values, which include: an orientation towards high-impact research, an emphasis on graduate employability and quality of teaching and a shared commitment to internationalisation.
 YERUN also offers research mobility awards for cross-border research and research workshops, which are joint conferences that facilitate the exchange of knowledge and ideas.

 Maastricht University’s president, Prof. Dr Martin Paul, is currently the vice-president of the YERUN network.